GMO’S COMMITMENT TO ITS CUSTOMERS*

 How GMO Handles Its Customers’ Personal Data

-GMO may disclose all of the non-public personal data it collects about current or former customers to its delegates, professional advisors, service providers, regulatory bodies, auditors, technology providers, and any duly authorized agents or related, associated, or affiliated companies of the foregoing in certain situations.
+GMO may disclose all of the non-public personal data it collects about current or former customers to its delegates, professional advisors, service providers, government authorities and regulatory bodies (including supervisory authorities and data protection regulators in the European Economic Area (“EEA”) and UK, as applicable), auditors, technology providers, and any duly authorized agents or related, associated, or affiliated companies of the foregoing in certain situations.
 Examples include:

 - In order to complete certain transactions or account changes that a customer directs, or to otherwise administer a customer’s holding in a product managed by GMO in accordance with the contract between the customer and GMO, it may be necessary to provide certain non-public personal data about that customer to companies, individuals, or groups that are not affiliated with GMO.
 For example, if a customer asks GMO to transfer assets from another financial institution, GMO will need to provide certain non-public personal data about that customer to the company to complete the transaction.**